willjobs/regulations-public-comments/blogposts/post4/README.md

 1. The NRC Word-Emotion Association Lexicon ("NRC") [(Mohammad and Turney, 2013)](https://arxiv.org/abs/1308.6297)
 1. The Affective Norms for English Words dictionary ("AFINN") [Nielsen, 2011](https://arxiv.org/abs/1103.2903)

-I calculated polarity the same for all three dictionaries.
+I calculated polarity the same way for all three dictionaries.
 First, I created a document-feature matrix (DFM) from the [non-attached comments corpus](https://douglas-r-rice.github.io/jobs/2021/03/14/3-jobs.html#attached), lowercasing all words and removing punctuation (but not stemming).
 I then calculated polarity as the difference between the number of "positive" and "negative" terms (as defined by the dictionary), normalized by the sum of these terms.
 The distribution of comment polarities is shown below for each dictionary.
 It is reassuring that all three dictionaries show the same pattern; for this reason, in subsequent analyses I used only one dictionary, NRC (arbitrarily-chosen).

 <br>